robbintt/outlines/manpages.md

 #### man checks $PATH for manpages

-If an application is on $PATH, man searches
+If an application is on $PATH, man finds it on system path.

 2. Specify folders: `man man -M /usr/share/man:/usr/local/share/man`
     - Can search and open local manpages this way